 Essentially, it is best to re-frame any potential weakness as a positive.
 What did you learn from the experience?
 How will it make you a better employee as a result?

-Benefits of Hiring a Résumé Writer
+Benefits of Hiring a Résumé Writing Service as a Nurse

 Here are some benefits you may experience when hiring a résumé writer: